YuxiangChai/NYU-HPC-Guide/README.md

 - Packages more than Python packages
 - Specify Python version
+- Can install specific cudatoolkit version for Pytorch

 Cons:

 - sometimes will get messed up due to dependency conflicts
 - more steps to setup
 - more steps to use when submitting a job
+- more steps to install a ipykernel for Jupyter.

 To use `conda`: